stemoutreach/CodeCreateLab/README.md

 Welcome to the **Code & Create Lab** – a self-paced learning experience designed to introduce students to Raspberry Pi, physical computing, and robotics through hands-on challenges.

 This program is organized into progressive skill levels that help students develop confidence and competence in programming, electronics, and real-world problem-solving.
-Students must complete each level before advancing to the next.
+Students must demonstrate understanding and complete all challenges in a level before advancing to the next.

 ---